Awards and recognition

 When do nominations close?

-Nominations for the Public Service Medal are sought twice a year for Australia Day and Queen's Birthday.
+Nominations for the Public Service Medal are sought twice a year for Australia Day in January and King's Birthday in June.

-Nominations for the Public Service Medal, for announcement on Queen's Birthday 2022, have now closed.
+Nominations for the Public Service Medal, for announcement on King’s Birthday 2024 have now closed.

 Guidelines and nomination form

-Please do not send the nomination directly to the Secretary of the department or to the Department of Premier and Cabinet.
+Please do not send the nomination directly to the Secretary of the department or to the Premier's Department.

 The department presents service medals to staff ceasing employment in recognition of their service to the students of NSW.